roryl/lucee-book/clustering.md

 # Clustering
 Clustering allows sharing data among multiple Lucee server instances for load balancing and failover.
 Currently the only *variable scopes* that can be shared across the cluster are Session and Client variables.
 To share other types of data across instances, store the data in a database, or configure a distributed cache.
+Lucee does not have specific "clustering" settings, but supports features which enable you to develop applications in a clustered manner.

 ##Clustering Considerations
 Sharing data across a cluster has drawbacks and is not a universal solution to all performance and data sharing needs.
 Implementing the following recommendations will make clustering easier to achieve.